 The Turbo Hydra-matic 400 Automatic Transmission, see Figure 76-38, is a fully automatic unit consisting primarily of a 3-element hydraulic torque converter and a compound planetary gear set.
-Three multiple- disc clutches, one (1) one way roller clutch, one (1) one way sprag clutch and two bands provide the friction elements required to obtain the desired function of the compound planetary gear set.
+Three multiple-disc clutches, two (2) one way roller clutchess and two bands provide the friction elements required to obtain the desired function of the compound planetary gear set.